a2e-mmc/assessment/studies/coupling_comparison/README.md

 Set of Jupyter notebooks used for the coupling comparison study based on the SWiFT diurnal cycle case

+The comparison study currently involves the following simulations:

+- `internal_bcc_wrf_sowfa`: WRF to SOWFA based on internal forcing with mesoscale budget components
+- `internal_pat_wrf_sowfa`: WRF to SOWFA based on internal forcing with mesoscale profile assimilation
+- `internal_pat_obs_sowfa_noT`: Observations to SOWFA based on internal forcing with observed profile assimilation (no temperature forcing)

 ## Preprocessing

 ### Internal